The 10 Essentials of Hiking

 8. Knife or multi-purpose tool.

-These enable you to cut strips of cloth into bandages, remove splinters, fix broken eyeglasses, and perform a whole host of repairs on malfunctioning gear-not to mention cut cheese and open cans.
+Knives & multi-purpose tools enable you to cut strips of cloth into bandages, remove splinters, fix broken eyeglasses, and perform a whole host of repairs on malfunctioning gear-not to mention cut cheese and open cans.

 9. Flashlight and extra batteries.